Dying single mom leads suit asserting California law allows medical aid in dying

 Compassion & Choices filed suit on behalf of three Californians with terminal or advanced diseases and a physician asserting that the California constitution and existing state law allow the medical practice of aid in dying.
-Medical aid in dying allows mentally capable adults with six months or less to live to request a doctor’s prescription for medication that they could decide to take in their final days or weeks to end unbearable suffering and die peacefully.
+Medical aid in dying gives mentally competent, terminally ill adults the option to request a doctor’s prescription for medication they can take in their final days to end their dying process painlessly and peacefully, ending unbearable pain and suffering.

 “Some dying people face unbearable suffering in their final days that even the best hospice and palliative care cannot relieve,” said Compassion & Choices National Director of Legal Advocacy Kevin Díaz, who also worked with death-with-dignity advocate Brittany Maynard.
 “As Brittany Maynard recognized, these people desperately need the option of medical aid in dying so they can die painlessly, peacefully in their sleep – and they need it now – before it’s too late.”

 In conjunction with filing the suit in California Superior Court in San Diego County, Compassion & Choices released a new video featuring Christy O’Donnell, the lead plaintiff, who had a terminal prognosis of less than six months to live.
 She was a Christian, Republican civil rights attorney who lived in Santa Clarita and was a former sergeant in the LAPD.
 Despite receiving chemotherapy every week, O’Donnell’s physicians told her that she would likely die painfully within the next few months from lung cancer that had spread to tumors in her brain, spine, ribs and liver.

 Watch the video below: